-A global collapse in the price of psychoactive cannabis — a “Global Commoditization Event” — is inevitable.
+A global collapse in the price of psychoactive cannabis — a “Global Cannabis Price Collapse” — is inevitable.

 Figure 1 (below) shows a typical graph of the revenues forecasted for the USA’s psychoactive cannabis industry, 2018-2027 (from data published by BDS Analytics, Marijuana Business Daily, New Frontier Data and New Leaf Data Services).

 Figure 1: Typical forecast of the US cannabis industry’s revenue.

 As you can see from Figure 1, the industry’s revenue is forecast to rise swiftly from $9 billion in 2018 to $42 billion in 2027, reflecting a Compound Average Growth Rate (CAGR) of more than 18 percent.
 That makes cannabis one of the fastest-growing industries in America, and, in fact, among the fastest-growing industries in history.

 The problem is that “industry revenue” is the combination of two different data series: the good news of rising unit sales, and the bad news of falling unit prices.
 Showing only the industry’s rising revenue hides the bad news about falling prices.